Carl Dickinson: Yeovil Town

-On 21 June 2018, Dickinson signed for League Two side Yeovil Town on a two-year contract.
-He made 37 appearances for the "Glovers" in the 2018–19 campaign, but began training with former club Port Vale after he was told he was not in the Yeovil's first-team plans following manager Darren Way's sacking in March.
+On 21 June 2018, Dickinson signed a two-year contract with League Two side Yeovil Town.
+He made 37 appearances for the "Glovers" in the 2018–19 campaign but began training with former club Port Vale after he was told he was not in the Yeovil's first-team plans following manager Darren Way's sacking in March.
 Yeovil were relegated out of the English Football League at the end of the campaign.
 Yeovil were fourth in the National League and Dickinson had 29 appearances to his name by the time the 2019–20 season was suspended due to the COVID-19 pandemic in England; meanwhile during the break in play his impression of former manager Tony Pulis became a viral video on Twitter.
 Yeovil entered the play-offs at the quarter-final stage, where they were beaten 2–0 by Barnet.
 He made 37 appearances in the 2020–21 campaign and said he really enjoyed playing under manager Darren Sarll.

+Later career

+After leaving his management position at Hanley Town, Dickinson joined Southern League Premier Division Central club Stratford Town as a player on 10 November 2022.
+He moved on to Northern Premier League Premier Division side Nantwich Town the following year.
+He joined Eccleshall of the North West Counties League Division One South in March 2023 to aid the club during an injury crisis.
+He signed for North West Counties League Premier Division side Bury on 11 June 2023.
+However, he left Bury the following month due to the long commute from his home.
+Upon leaving Bury, he signed with Congleton Town, linking up with former Port Vale teammates Richard Duffy and Anthony Griffith.
+Congleton were crowned Midland League Premier Division champions at the end of the 2023–24 season.
+Congleton also beat Highgate United 5–1 in the Midland League Cup final.
+He spent several months focusing on his coaching career before he rejoined Congleton Town in March 2025.
+He gave away a penalty in the play-off final defeat to Hednesford Town.
+On 24 June 2025, he signed with newly-promoted Midland League Premier Division club Abbey Hulton United.